Preparing to launch an approved competitive search involves multiple steps, and the earlier the unit can begin, the better.

 At the conclusion of the hiring season, unit leadership should plan to debrief search committee chairs and, when possible, full search committees.
 This is an opportunity to assess the effectiveness of the unit’s hiring process, as well as an opportunity to learn from both successes and any difficulties that arise.

 During the coronavirus pandemic, for instance, search committees learned a great deal about how to successfully navigate faculty hiring in a virtual environment, including how to streamline their processes and better focus on those activities that are essential for evaluation and selection.
-Search committees also learned a great deal about how to work with candidates to ensure they are able to present their best selves and to participate fully in hiring activities.
+Search committees also learned a great deal about how to work with candidates to ensure they are able to present their best selves during interviews and to participate fully in all hiring activities.
 Many of these lessons are transferrable to in-person processes as well.